standardco/handbook/remote.md

 Ok so communication is one of the hardest things to get right about remote work.
 So much so in fact that we created a special page dedicated to it.
 Read more about how we communicate [here](communication.md).

 ## Home office
 Atlanta is our home and will remain so.
 We will keep our hub out of Switchyards in downtown Atlanta.

 ## Yearly summit
 Nothing replaces face-to-face communication so once a year we will meet up somewhere.
 Have fun.
 Talk about Standard Code stuff.

+## Office Stipend
+If you choose to work remote we will give you an office stipend.
+Just let us know where you want to work and we'll sort it out.